By Dr. Truchetti Geoffrey, DMV, MSc, DES, DACVAA

 - Fresh gas flow

 - Minimum 200-300 ml/min

 What should be the size of the breathing bag?

-If the bag is over-inflated: this could mean that either the scavenging system does not work, or the fresh gas flow is too high.
+If the bag is over-inflated: this could mean that either the scavenging system does not work or the fresh gas flow is too high.
 The first hypothesis can be deadly for the patient if the pressure in the system increases.
-The first thing to do is therefore to check the pressure in the breathing system and verify what is wrong with the scavenging system (pop-off valve closed, active aspiration turned off etc…).
-If the pressure is normal, it might just mean that the fresh gas flow is too high, and it could be reduced.
-As long as the pressure is the breathing system is close to atmospheric pressure, there is no risk of having a over-inflated breathing bag.
+The first thing to do is, therefore, to check the pressure in the breathing system and verify what is wrong with the scavenging system (pop-off valve closed, active aspiration turned off, etc.) If the pressure is normal, it might just mean that the fresh gas flow is too high and it could be reduced.
+As long as the pressure in the breathing system is close to atmospheric pressure, there is no risk of having an over-inflated breathing bag.
 It can only be detrimental for the monitoring of the respiratory rate if the breathing bag is used to count the rate.
 On a Bain circuit, decreasing the fresh gas flow can cause rebreathing of CO2.
 It is therefore recommended to monitor inspired CO2 if fresh gas flow is decreased below 150-300 ml/kg/min on a Bain circuit.